tfabris/CrowCam/README.md

      bash "/volume1/homes/admin/CrowCam/(scriptname).sh" >> "/volume1/homes/admin/CrowCam/(scriptname).log" 2>&1
 ```

+- Note that if the script is running from the Synology Task Scheduler, it will
+  run under the account "root" which is different from the account that it will
+  run under when you are logged in with an SSH prompt.
+So some differences may
+  occur.
+For example, the script may write a temporary file called
+  "wgetcookies.txt" to store cookies when accessing the Synology API, and the
+  file might end up in different locations.
+If running the script directly at
+  the SSH prompt, the file will end up in that directory, but if running under
+  Synology Task Scheduler, the file will end up in the "/root" folder.

 You can also configure the script to one of the other debugMode settings, to
 test it on a local Windows or Mac computer, and run the script there.
+The
+debug mode has some limitations when running under Windows or Mac, and will
+skip certain commands and features if debugged in those states.

 Note: Don't leave the debugMode flag set for a long time.
 The scripts don't
 work fully if the debugMode flag is set.
 For example, the Cleanup script will